nulldriver/maven-resource/README.md

       -----END CERTIFICATE-----
 ```

-Deploying an artifact build by Maven
+Deploying an artifact built by Maven

 ``` yaml
 jobs: